-A stipend payment plan shall be implemented to accommodate those employees who have attained the advance certifications and licenses for the following classifications and salary grade levels within their Department.
+A stipend payment plan shall be implemented to accommodate those employees who have attained the advanced certifications and licenses for the following classifications and salary grade levels within their Department.
 This shall be paid bi-monthly beginning May 1 the following year of receiving the certification.
 All payments shall be at the approval of the Director of Public Works.

-Gas Distribution Technician, Water Distribution Technician, Gas and Water Utility Technician (Salary Range 4) - The maximum stipend shall be \$3,500/year.
+Gas Distribution Technician, Water Distribution Technician, Gas and Water Utility Technician & Foreman (Salary Range 4,5, &7) - The maximum stipend shall be \$5,000/year.

-- Gas License Class A = None

-- Gas License Class B = \$1,500/year

-- Gas License Class C = \$1,500/year

-- Gas License Class D = None

-- IEPA Water License Class A = None

-- IEPA Water License Class B = None

-- IEPA Water License Class C = \$500/year

-- IEPA Water License Class D = None
+- Gas License Class B = \$3,500/year (only Gas Distribution employees) - Gas License Class C = \$1,500/year (Gas & Water Distribution employees) - IEPA Water License Class D = \$3,500/year (only Water Distribution employees

-Water Treatment Technician (Salary Range 4) - The maximum stipend shall be \$1,000/year.
+Water Treatment Technician (Salary Range 4 & 5) - The maximum stipend shall be \$5,000/year.